Serve-Learn-Sustain (SLS) - Affiliated Courses & Projects: Description & Affiliation Form

 - Invite SLS staff to speak to your students about SLS and, when applicable, to document any special activities

 Another option: SLS-related courses: If your course does not fit the affiliation criteria above but covers a topic you feel is good for students interested in sustainable communities to learn, consider listing it as an SLS-related course.
 Examples include courses focused on underlying concepts key to gaining an in-depth understanding of sustainability or community, such as economics, equity, or natural resources.
-Please complete the same affiliation form and mark the “related” option.
+Please complete the same form below and mark the “related” option.